 The Treaty of Waitangi Information Unit commissioned Loveridge to do a full appraisal in 2006, 13 years after the document was found.
-In his appraisal, Loveridge re-stated his view the Busby February included the word "translation" in the covering letter with the documents he sent to the United States on February 20, 1840.
+In his appraisal, Loveridge re-stated his view the Busby February 4 document was a back translation of the Maori text of the treaty, especially because Clendon included the word "translation" in the covering letter with the documents he sent to the United States on February 20, 1840.